tessiemcinerney/weather-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with[Create React App](https://github.com/facebook/create-react-app).

+####Assumptions Made:
+All valid zip codes entered will be located in the United States - any zip code from another country will result in an error.

 ## Available Scripts